Syphon/Java/README.md

 * After cloning the repository, use ```git submodule update --init``` to pull in the <a href="https://github.com/Syphon/Syphon-Framework">Syphon-Framework</a> and <a href="https://github.com/Syphon/Shared">Shared</a> repos

-* Build jsyphon.jar, by running the build script inside the ant folder.
+* Build jsyphon.jar, by running ```ant dist``` inside the ant folder.
 The resulting jar file will be placed inside the jar folder.

 * Generate the headers by running the script native_src/gen_headers.sh